bmarolleau/code-explainer/README.md

 - The frontend is built with [React](https://reactjs.org/), [Vite](https://vitejs.dev/) and [Carbon Design System](https://www.carbondesignsystem.com/).
 - The backend is powered by [FastAPI](https://fastapi.tiangolo.com/).

-## Contributing

-I welcome contributions!
-If you'd like to improve this Code Explainer or fix any issues, please fork this repository and create a pull request.
+- Code inspired from [Code Translator](https://github.ibm.com/Sinan-Oezguen/code-translator/tree/main/frontend) by [sinan.oezguen@ibm.com](mailto:sinan.oezguen@ibm.com).

 ## Contact

-If you have any questions or need assistance, feel free to contact us at [sinan.oezguen@ibm.com](mailto:sinan.oezguen@ibm.com).
+If you have any questions or need assistance, feel free to contact me

 Happy coding! 🚀